share

 6. Extract Features from a Monolith

 Onboard software engineers to a project.
-They are responsible for extracting new services and incorporating new technologies if needed.
-Create separate teams of developers assigned to one or several microservices.
+They are responsible for extracting new services and incorporating new technologies if needed with programming language flexibility.
+Create separate teams of developers assigned to one or several microservices with autonomy.

-The strangler application approach needs you to incrementally cut off the functionality of a monolith and implement it as distinctive microservices.
+The strangler application approach needs you to incrementally cut off the functionality of a monolith and implement it as distinctive microservices with bounded contexts.

 Strangler application